iwDevOps/aws-cloudpracticioner/README.md

-# AWS Cloud Practicioners training
+# AWS Cloud Practicioner Training

 AWS Cloud Practicioners knowledgebase of the basics on the joourney towards certification.